 Currently, we benefit from the tax incentives the Government of India gives to the export of software from specially designated software technology parks, or STPs, in India and for facilities set up under the Special Economic Zones Act, 2005.
 The STP Tax Holiday is available for ten consecutive years beginning from the financial year when the unit started producing computer software or April 1, 1999, whichever is earlier.
 The Indian Government through the Finance Act, 2009 has extended the tax holiday for the STP units until March 31, 2011.
-Most of our STP units have already completed the tax holiday period and for the remaining STP units the tax holiday will expire by the end of fiscal 2011.
+Most of our STP units have already completed the tax holiday period except for one STP unit for which the tax holiday will expire by the end of fiscal 2011.
 Under the Special Economic Zones Act, 2005 scheme, units in designated special economic zones which begin providing services on or after April 1, 2005 are eligible for a deduction of 100 percent of profits or gains derived from the export of services for the first five years from commencement of provision of services and 50 percent of such profits or gains for a further five years.
 Certain tax benefits are also available for a further five years subject to the unit meeting defined conditions.
 When our tax holidays expire or terminate, our tax expense will materially increase, reducing our profitability.

 As a result of these tax incentives, a substantial portion of our pre-tax income has not been subject to significant tax in recent years.
-These tax incentives resulted in a decrease in our income tax expense of \$109 million and \$325 million for the nine months ended December 31, 2009 and for fiscal 2009, respectively, compared to the effective tax amounts that we estimate we would have been required to pay if these incentives had not been available.
+These tax incentives resulted in a decrease in our income tax expense of \$27 million and \$116 million for the three months ended June 30, 2010 and fiscal 2010, respectively, compared to the effective tax amounts that we estimate we would have been required to pay if these incentives had not been available.

-Further, as a result of such tax incentives our effective tax rate for the nine months ended December 31, 2009 and fiscal 2009 was 21.2% and 13.2%, respectively.
-The increase in the effective tax rate to 21.2% for the nine months ended December 31, 2009 from 13.2% for fiscal 2009 is mainly due to the expiration of the tax holiday period for the majority of our STP units.
-Our Indian statutory tax rate for the same period was 33.99%.
+Further, as a result of such tax incentives our effective tax rate for the three months ended June 30, 2010 and fiscal 2010 was 25.4% and 21.3%, respectively.
+The increase in the effective tax rate to 25.4% during the three months ended June 30, 2010 is mainly due to the expiration of the tax holiday period for a few of our remaining STP units.
+Our Indian statutory tax rate for the same period was 33.22%.

 Pursuant to the enacted changes in the Indian Income Tax Laws effective April 1, 2007, a Minimum Alternate Tax (MAT) has been extended to income in respect of which a deduction may be claimed under sections 10A and 10AA of the Income Tax Act; consequently, we have calculated our tax liability for current domestic taxes after considering MAT.
 The excess tax paid under MAT provisions being over and above regular tax liability can be carried forward and set off against future tax liabilities computed under regular tax provisions.
-We are required to pay MAT, and, accordingly, a deferred tax asset of \$67 million has been recognized on the balance sheet as of December 31, 2009, which can be carried forward for a period of ten years from the year of recognition.
+We are required to pay MAT, and, accordingly, a deferred tax asset of \$9 million each has been recognized on the balance sheet as of June 30, 2010 and March 31, 2010, which can be carried forward for a period of ten years from the year of recognition.

-Results for the three months ended December 31, 2009 compared to the three months ended December 31, 2008
+Results for three months ended June 30, 2010 compared to the three months ended June 30, 2009